cclauss/toogoodtogo/README.md

 python manage.py runserver
 ```

+## Usage/design

+You must create a user (doesn't have to be a super user or staff), a shop and associate them
+together.
+Users and shop have to be created in the admin.
+Then you are set, and you can make *stock
+readings* API calls.
+Since the shop is associated with the user, you don't have to specify the shop
+when you create a *stock reading*, the shop is inferred from the current user.
+I intentionally did not create API endpoints for this, I think it's closer to what the real usage
+will look like.

 ## Play with the API

 *stock readings* are associated to a shop.
 You need to create a shop in the admin interface and